yecril71pl/cpp-docs.pl-pl/docs/standard-library/unordered-multiset-class.md

 ### <a name="parameters"></a>Parametry

-*keyval*<br/>
+*keyval*\
-Wartość klucza do mapowania.
+Wartość klucza do zamapowania.

 ### <a name="remarks"></a>Uwagi

-Funkcja elementu członkowskiego zwraca numer przedziału obecnie odpowiadający wartości klucza `keyval`.
+Funkcja członkowska zwraca numer zasobnika aktualnie odpowiadający wartości `keyval`klucza.

 ### <a name="example"></a>Przykład